dotnet/sourcelink/docs/Readme.md

 ## Example

-The following project settings result in a fully deterministic build output when built on a CI server that supports Standard CI specification, repository url and commit hash automatically detected and included in NuSpec, commit hash included in ```AssemblyInformationalVersionAttribute```, all source files available on GitHub linked via Source Link (including those in submodules) and source files not available on GitHub embedded in the PDB.
+The following project settings result in repository url and commit hash automatically detected and included in NuSpec, commit hash included in ```AssemblyInformationalVersionAttribute```, all source files available on GitHub linked via Source Link (including those in submodules) and source files not available on GitHub embedded in the PDB.

 ```xml
 <Project Sdk="Microsoft.NET.Sdk">